Skip to content

 Verify the installation.

-If you see a version number, you're ready.
+If you see output like AlphaForge, version <X.Y.Z>, you're ready.
 For manual installation or custom install paths, see Detailed Installation.

 Download the latest binary directly

 Prefer a manual setup over the installer?
-Grab the per-platform binaries (forge-macos-arm64 / forge-linux-x64 / forge-windows-x64.exe, etc.) from GitHub Releases (latest).
+Grab the per-platform binaries (alpha-forge-macos-arm64 / alpha-forge-linux-x64 / alpha-forge-windows-x64.exe, etc.) from GitHub Releases (latest).
 See "Detailed Installation → Manual Install" later on this page for placement and PATH details.

 The Trial plan works without Whop registration